GianMen91/cinnamon_rolls_shop/README.md

 I used **Hero Widget** for creating smooth, visually appealing transitions between screens by animating a shared element.
 **CI/CD** with **GitHub Actions**.

+Additionally, the app's **UI components** are designed and tested using **Widgetbook**, a tool that enables efficient and structured UI testing and documentation, providing an overview of individual widgets and their behavior in different scenarios.

 ## Screenshots

 <img src="img/img-1.png" width=300 /> <img src="img/img-2.png" width=300 />